-The local demography over the next few years is very likely to result in no growth in the number of 16 and 17 year olds moving into further education.
-There is a risk that demographic changes at individual schools over the period and increased competition for students from other providers the College recruits fewer students and suffers a loss of income as a result.
+The local demography over the next few years is unlikely to result in any growth in the number of 16 and 17 year olds moving into further education.
+There is a risk that demographic changes at individual schools over the period and increased competition for students from other providers will result in the College recruiting fewer students and suffering a loss of income as a result.